Shipbuilding in the burgh of maryhill

 The North Woodside Flint Mill

 After crossing the modern footbridge to the north-east side of the river, you will see the ruins of a flint mill on the old Gariochmill Rd.
 The mill ground flint from 1846 until after WW2 for use in Glasgow’s once extensive pottery industry.
 The original mill here was a mill to grind barley, in the days when the whole area was agricultural.
-Then at the beginning of the nineteenth century this switched to making gunpowder for the Napoleonic Wars.
+Under the ownership of William Gillespie, at the beginning of the nineteenth century this switched to miling phosphate to produce alum which was then use in calico printing.
 The reason these mills were here was due to the water of the Kelvin flowing quickly through the gorge.

 A little upstream is the magnificent weir which was built to hold the fast-flowing river back, allowing a controlled amount of water to be sent down the lade to the mill where it was used to drive machinery.